TheOdinProject/curriculum/react/introduction/setting_up_a_react_environment.md

 Now that you understand what is involved with starting a React project from scratch, you can breathe a sigh of relief as you learn that we can get started with a _single terminal command_.

-This terminal command is a feature of the beginner-friendly [Create React App](https://create-react-app.dev/), a tool developed by the folks over at Meta which we will be using from here on out.
+This terminal command is a feature of the beginner-friendly [Create React App](https://create-react-app.dev/), or CRA for short, a tool developed by the folks over at Meta which we will be using from here on out.
 It requires minimal configuration and provides extremely useful tools straight out of the box, allowing us to get straight to the learning.
 Let's get started!

 ### Creating A React App

 Fire up a terminal instance, `cd` over to the folder containing your projects and enter the following command:

 ~~~
-$ npx create-react-app my-first-react-app
+npx create-react-app my-first-react-app
 ~~~

 Note that we use `npx` here (not `npm`), this is not a typo, `npx` is a package runner that allows the execution of packages without them being installed locally on your machine.
-[Check here](https://www.geeksforgeeks.org/what-are-the-differences-between-npm-and-npx/) for more information.
+[Check out this Geeks for Geeks article on the difference between `npx` and `npm`.](https://www.geeksforgeeks.org/what-are-the-differences-between-npm-and-npx/)

 Once this process has completed, we should confirm that all has gone well:

 ~~~
-$ cd my-first-react-app
+cd my-first-react-app
-$ npm start
+npm start
 ~~~

 Provided that everything has gone according to plan, you should be greeted with a new browser tab containing a lovely spinning React logo: